lookbook-hq/lookbook/docs/src/guide/extend/inputs.md

 {%= options_list do |list| %}
   {% list.option name: "<name>", type: "Symbol | String" do %}
-    A unique name for the panel
+    A unique name for the input
   {% end %}
   {% list.option name: "<partial_path>", type: "String" do %}
     Path to the partial template used to render the input